ihsoft/KSPDev/Sources/README.md

 Note, that overriden members still need documentation.
 If behavior is not changed and there is nothing special to say about the overriden logic you may simply use `<inheritdoc/>` tag to refer to the parent's documentation.

 ## Common style requirements
-It's strongly suggested to read the code style [publised](http://google.github.io/styleguide/javaguide.html) on the Google' site.
+It's strongly suggested to read the code style [publised](http://google.github.io/styleguide/javaguide.html) on the Google's site.
 It's very detailed and has helpful examples.
-This section doesn't cover all the aspects, and only helps to understand the basics.
+This section doesn't cover all the aspects, it only helps to understand the basics.

 * Absolutely no tabs!
 The code should look exactly the same in any editor with any settings.
 * Everything wrapped in `{ }` must be indented by [exactly 2 spaces](http://google.github.io/styleguide/javaguide.html#s4.1.2-blocks-k-r-style).
 Opening bracket goes on the same line as the statement, and the closing bracket goes on a new line.